microsoft/WindowsAppSDK/specs/OAuth/OAuth2Manager.md

 > Note: This is used to authenticate the client application to the authorization server.
   It is not used to authenticate the user to the client application.
-  User authentication is handled by the InitiateAuthRequestAsync method of AuthManager class.
+  User authentication is handled by the InitiateAuthRequestAsync method of OAuth2Manager class.

 ## ClientAuthentication constructor